MarekBykowski/yocto-ci-manifest/README.md

 source oe-init-build-env <cxl | cxl-simics>
 ```

 Before running the tests make sure the rootfs image is updated and built (`bitbake core-image-cxl-sdk` shall run to completion and without any errors).
 Then set for the Yocto-CI parameters in `conf/local.conf`.
-Mine are/were when writing here:
+Mine are/were at the time of writing the article:
 ```
 TEST_TARGET_IP = "GNR-JF04-5350.jf.intel.com:2222"
 TEST_SUITES = "ping ssh cpdk"